Bassamejlaoui/CyberPolyglot-IT-Hub/README.md

 ## Which programming languages should I use?

-Python and R are heavily used in Data Science community and our courses teach you both.
+Python, Java and R are heavily used in Data Science community and our courses teach you both.
 Remember, the important thing for each course is to internalize the core concepts and to be able to use them with whatever tool (programming language) that you wish.

 ## How to use this guide